maido155/ant-design-pro-site/docs/api-doc.en-US.md

 type: Advanced
 ---

-In daily development, we usually sperate frontend development from backend development based on an API standard, so that the two teams won't block each other to ensure progress of the project.
+In daily development, we usually separate frontend development from backend development based on an API standard, so that the two teams won't block each other to ensure progress of the project.

 In Ant Design Pro we already have a relatively complete set of mock feature, and [roadhog-api-doc](https://github.com/nikogu/roadhog-api-doc) is a tool that can generate API documentation from your mock data to give you a clear overview of your APIs.